nicholas-fedor/Homelab/searxng/README.md

 ## Notes

 - Using Traefik, so the suggested compose file that includes Caddy is amended accordingly.
+- I am running into a timeout issue during searches.
+Temporarily switching over to using a SearXNG instance hosted via TrueNAS until this is resolved.

 ----------